 Pack light-weight formal interview and teaching clothes.
 Alternatively, it is cheap and easy to buy these clothes from one of the large international supermarkets and department stores that are located in every major town and city in Thailand.
 Larger sizes are sometimes harder to find, such as over size 11 US / 9 UK / 42 Eur in mens’ shoes.

 Bring originals of all relevant qualifications (degrees, certificates).
-Some employers may also request to view university transcripts if applicable and/or references.
-It is best to get all of these ahead of time, as it may be difficult to do from abroad.
+A notarized copy of the Bachelor degree diploma and transcripts is normally required to obtain a non-immigrant B visa within Thailand at an Immigration office but isn’t normally a requirement if obtaining this visa at a Thai embassy or consulate outside of Thailand in SE Asia.
+Chiang Mai teachers usually apply at the Thai embassy in Laos for this visa where notarized copies are not required.
 It’s also advisable to bring a police check/clearance from your home country.
 We can advise on which one is most appropriate for you.
-If you don’t bring one with you, don’t worry as it’s possible to obtain one from the Thai police in Chiang Mai or Bangkok.
+If you don’t bring one with you, don’t worry as it’s possible to obtain one from the Thai police forensic units in Chiang Mai or Bangkok.

-Also, if considering staying abroad for a year or more, extend your current (state/province/country) driver’s license as long as possible, as this can be used to get a Thai driver’s license (without having to take a driver’s test).
-Whatever class of license you have in your home country is what you are eligible for (without a test) in Thailand (e.g., car, motorcycle).
-Taking a motorcycle safety course in your home country is a great idea, as these types of classes do not exist in Thailand.
-Also, strongly consider applying for an International Driving Permit (IDP), which will be honored in most countries for up to a year.
-Most countries have a fairly straightforward process and small fee.
+Also, if considering staying abroad for a year or more, extend your current (state/province/country) driver’s license as long as possible, as this can be used to get a Thai driver’s license without having to take a driver’s test.
+Whatever class of license you have in your home country qualifies you for the same class (without a test) in Thailand (e.g., car, motorcycle).
+Taking a motorcycle safety course in your home country is a great idea, as these types of classes are rare in Thailand.
+Also, consider applying for an International Driving Permit (IDP), which will be honored in most countries for up to a year.

-Note that depending upon location, there are good to limited public transportation options in Chiang Mai, as well as other Thai cities, towns, and the countryside, and the use of motorbikes (as well as bicycles and private cars) will make it easier to find work.
+There is a range of transport options around cities and towns including bicycles, motorbikes, shared taxis (songtaews) and taxi Apps such as Grab.
 Being flexible on school location (and the small commute it might entail) can make a big difference.
 Alternatively, some EFL teachers move close to their school/work location after finding employment.

 Step 2: